-For plans effective in 2018, 100 percent of the poverty level (for subsidy eligibility) is $12,060, and $24,600 for a family of four (keeping in mind that this is based on the 2017 FPL numbers, which will be used to determine subsidy eligibility for all plans with 2018 effective dates).
+For plans effective in 2018, 100 percent of the poverty level (for subsidy eligibility) is $12,060, and $24,600 for a family of four (keeping in mind that this is based on the 2017 FPL numbers, which are being used to determine subsidy eligibility for all plans with 2018 effective dates).

 And 400 percent of the poverty level is $48,240 for a single individual and $115,120 for a family of five.

-In addition, if your income is above 138 percent of FPL (or at least 100 percent of FPL in states that haven’t expanded Medicaid) and also doesn’t exceed 250 percent of the FPL, you will be eligible for cost-sharing subsidies if you buy a Silver Plan in the exchange in your state.
+In addition, if your income is above 138 percent of FPL (or at least 100 percent of FPL in states that haven’t expanded Medicaid) and also doesn’t exceed 250 percent of the FPL, you will be eligible for cost-sharing subsidies if you buy a silver plan in the exchange in your state.
 Cost-sharing subsidies reduce the maximum out-of-pocket costs for the health plan, and also lower the deductibles and copays that you’ll have to pay if you need care.
-For a description of how this subsidy works, see this FAQ on cost-sharing subsidies and this update about cost-sharing subsidies and the Trump Administration.
+For a description of how this subsidy works, see this overview of cost-sharing subsidies and this update about cost-sharing subsidies and the Trump Administration.